AxsPlayer/Project_Multiple-Spider/README.md

 The configuration in 'spider.conf' supported by now includes:

     [spider]: Section Header.
 Eg. [spider]
-    url_list_file: The text file which contains the url seed for crawling.
+    [url_list_file]: The text file which contains the url seed for crawling.
 Eg. config/urls
-    output_directory: The output fold to save crawled HTML pages.
+    [output_directory]: The output fold to save crawled HTML pages.
 Eg. ./output
-    max_depth: The maximum depth related to seed url for crawling.
+    [max_depth]: The maximum depth related to seed url for crawling.
 Eg. 2
-    crawl_interval: The sleep time between each crawling, in the unit of second, which is designed not to interupt websites' operation.
+    [crawl_interval]: The sleep time between each crawling, in the unit of second, which is designed not to interupt websites' operation.
 Eg. 3
-    crawl_timeout: The maximum waiting time for http response, in the unit of second.
+    [crawl_timeout]: The maximum waiting time for http response, in the unit of second.
 Eg. 6
-    target_url: The Regular Expression to define the url format which should be downloaded.
+    [target_url]: The Regular Expression to define the url format which should be downloaded.
 Eg. *.(htm|html)$
-    thread_count: The thread number set to crawl website, which is used to speed up crawling.
+    [thread_count]: The thread number set to crawl website, which is used to speed up crawling.
 Eg. 6

 #### STEP2